Bertrand Clauzel: Return to Algeria

-By summer 1835, an uneasy truce had broken down, and hostilities between France and Abd al-Qadir had erupted as Makhzen tribes from around Oran sought French protection.
+By summer 1835, an uneasy truce had broken down, and hostilities between France and Abd al-Qadir erupted as Makhzen tribes from around Oran sought French protection.
 On 28 June, a French column was surprised between the low hills around Maqta.
-The disastrous Battle of Maqta provoked popular outrage in France, and the then governor, General Trèzel, was replaced by Clauzel, who once again returned to North Africa.
+The disastrous Battle of Maqta provoked popular outrage in France, and the incumbent governor, General Trèzel, was replaced by Clauzel, who once again returned to North Africa.

-Despite early successes, such as at the Battle of Habra and the capture of Mascara, both in December 1835, and then Tlemcen in January 1836.
-These victories were, however, spoiled as Clauzel struggled to strike a decisive blow against Abd al-Qadir and by political missteps, such as his imposition of a massive indemnity upon Tlemcen, thereby failing to turn his conquests into allies.
+Despite early successes, such as at the Battle of Habra and the capture of Mascara, both in December 1835, and then Tlemcen in January 1836, Clauzel struggled to land a decisive blow against Abd al-Qadir.
+These victories were, spoiled as Clauzel by political missteps, such as his imposition of a massive indemnity upon Tlemcen, thereby failing to turn his conquests into allies, and by Clauzel's inability to bring Abd al-Qadir to battle.
 The French presence in the Algerian hinterland remained extremely limited.